 The Heritage Council of Victoria will communicate their decision by:

-- writing to all parties involved in the hearing
+- notifying all parties involved in the hearing via the HCV Hub

 - publishing their decision on the Heritage Council website